Leave the car at home because you can catch the bus to these beautiful countryside walks…

 Take the 50 bus and get off at Butcher Hill in Horsforth to start this 6.7-mile pub walk through this leafy part of Leeds.
 It’s a short wander into Hawksworth Wood where you’ll follow the path west along the River Aire.
 Look out for the wildflower meadows and see if you can spot butterflies, woodpeckers and roe deer on the way.
 After a while, you’ll come to Newlay Bridge, where you can take in the pretty views over the water, before you head into The Abbey Inn for a pint of local ale.

-The towpath along the Leeds Liverpool Canal will take you to Rodley Nature Reserve where you can visit The Rodley Barge and The Owl for a few drinks, or carry on under Calverley Bridge to The Railway Inn.
+The towpath along the Leeds Liverpool Canal will take you to Rodley Nature Reserve where you can visit The Rodley Barge and The Owl for a few drinks, or carry on under Calverley Bridge to The Railway Inn and Calverley Arms.
 After you’ve quenched your thirst, hop on the Leeds Country Way which will take you up to Hunger Hills and through Haigh Wood before you stroll along Oil Mill Beck to reach the start and catch the bus back to town.

+The walk starts at Hawksworth Wood, Rein Road, Leeds, West Yorkshire, LS18 4TA.
+Check out the route.
 You can get the 50, 50A and 97 bus to Butcher Hill, Horsforth.
-Get a FREE First Bus Day Pass.

 Otley, Eccup and Bramhope